pandorasNox/go-workshop/workshop/lessons/06_control_structures/README.md

 # Control Structures

 ## blocks
-- {} can be used to create isolated block skope
+- {} can be used to create isolated block scope

 ## loops (for)
 - two types